 The time-varying data on institutions are crucial for our estimations.
-We now describe the data in some detail and further information is contained in the Appendix A. We have two measures on wage bargaining institutions: the union membership rate among active workers or union density, UD; and coordination, CO.
+We now describe the data in some detail and further information is contained in the Appendix A. We have two measures on wage bargaining institutions: the union membership rate among active workers or union density, UD; and the index of coordination, CO.
 The union density is supposed to capture how aggressively the union bargains for higher wages of unskilled workers (the parameter ξ in terms of the model).
 A higher union density will decrease the wage differential if it implies relatively more aggressive wage bargaining for unskilled workers.
-Coordination in wage bargaining captures the extent to which parties internalize the macroeconomic consequences of their decisions and will moderate wage demands.
+An alternative measure of union bargaining power is union coverage, i.e. the proportion of contracts covered by collective agreements.
+This variable has the advantage of giving more weight to unions in countries where the density is quite low but the bargaining power is high, as for example in the case of France.
+However, consistent series on union coverage for all countries are not available, apart for a few observations every 10 years (see Nickell et al., 2004).
+Fortunately, union coverage is very constant over time whereas this is not the case for union density.
+Differences in union coverage are thus controlled for by country fixed effects (the same holds for all other unobservable characteristics of countries that are constant over time).
+We are able to control for another heterogeneity of unions using an index of coordination in wage bargaining.
+This measure captures the extent to which parties internalize the macroeconomic consequences of their decisions and will moderate wage demands.
 The effect on the wage differential depends on the relative concerns about unemployment of skilled and unskilled workers (see Remark 3 above).